fdeblasio/pokeemerald-expansion/notes.md

 ### Meta
 - Try to get upstream changes working better here
     - Automatic teachable movesets.
 Would require bringing local porymoves code here
+        - Current have a complicated solution for relearning tutor moves.
+This can be made easier by using the repo's solution with gTutorMoves.
+However the file that it exists in is automatically made by the Python script
+            - Removing from src/data/.gitignore for now but it will have to be added back later
+    - Makefile changes
     - Automatic trainers (probably not)
     - Summary screen/PC renaming/relearning
     - Add HM back to variable names